DanialArab/Pydantic-for-LLM-Applications-/README.md

 - We can use different methods to get structured responses from LLM and also validate those responses
 - We can validate data in any software system, like data that can be put into a system by humans or external APIs and data sources or any data that can be passed from one component to another in a software system

+## Why we need Pydantic HERE - SECOND VIDEO
+- With Pydantic we can define a Pydantic data model, were we can define field names and format

+-
 ## Pydantic fundamentals

 -